This drawing represents a comet bringing atmospheric molecules and possibly the building blocks of life to the Earth's surface.

 Believe it or not, a few scientists believe it is possible that life may have begun on comets.
 Out in their distant home, the Oort Cloud

-, comets are exposed to the kind of energy needed to form the building blocks of life.
+, comets are exposed to the kind of energy needed to form the beginnings of life..

 You might also be interested in:

-NASA’s Comet Nucleus Tour (CONTOUR), launched July 3, 2002.
-The CONTOUR spacecraft will fly by at least two comets, taking pictures and collecting dust from the nucleus of each comet to help scientists...more
+NASA’s Comet Nucleus Tour (called CONTOUR) launched July 3, 2002.
+The CONTOUR spacecraft will fly by at least two comets.
+It will take pictures and collect dust from the nucleus of each comet.
+Learning...more

 Scientists ask many questions.
 One of the questions they like to ask is "Where did the atmosphere come from?"
 As always, scientists chip in with many different, and sometimes conflicting answers.
 Some...more